 Here are some essential items to consider for your trip to Botswana:

-- Choose clothing in neutral colors and wear lightweight clothing to ward off mosquitos.
+- Choose clothing in neutral colors and wear lightweight clothing to ward off mosquitoes.
 Pack shorts and tee shirts for the day and bring a fleece jacket for the cold nights.

-- Insect repellent to repel mosquitos and ticks
+- Insect repellent to repel mosquitoes and ticks

 - Sunscreen and salt tablets to prevent heat exhaustion